Lighting and Rendering

 Once you have added the turn table, if you play the animation, you will notice an ease-in and ease-out automatically applied to the movement at the beginning and end.
 This Ease may look good if you only want to play the animation once, but if you'd like to create a loop where the turntable turns multiple times, you must adjust the animation to remove the easing.

-To edit the timing of the motion we need to use the Graph Editor.
+To edit the timing of the motion you need to use the Graph Editor.
 To open the Graph Editor:

 • Windows>Animation Editors>Graph Editor.